ScorpioBroker/ScorpioBroker/docs/index.rst

 The default username and password which Scorpio uses is "ngb".
 If you want to use a different username or password you need to provide them as parameter when starting the StorageManager and the RegistryManager.

-e.g.<br>
+e.g.

-`java -jar Storage/StorageManager/target/StorageManager-<VERSIONNUMBER>-SNAPSHOT.jar --reader.datasource.username=funkyusername --reader.datasource.password=funkypassword`<br>
+`java -jar Storage/StorageManager/target/StorageManager-<VERSIONNUMBER>-SNAPSHOT.jar --reader.datasource.username=funkyusername --reader.datasource.password=funkypassword`

-OR<br>
+OR

-`java -jar Registry/RegistryManager/target/RegistryManager-<VERSIONNUMBER>-SNAPSHOT.jar --spring.datasource.username=funkyusername --spring.datasource.password=funkypassword`<br>
+`java -jar Registry/RegistryManager/target/RegistryManager-<VERSIONNUMBER>-SNAPSHOT.jar --spring.datasource.username=funkyusername --spring.datasource.password=funkypassword`

 Don't forget to create the corresponding user ("ngb" or the different username you chose) in postgres.
 It will be used by the SpringCloud services for database connection.
 While in terminal, log in to the psql console as postgres user: